We are Lutherans, and that means we are: Christ centered & sacramental, Biblical & liturgical, evangelical & catholic

 - Deacon Shelaine Clasper (principal/teacher, Concordia Academy of GSLC, 2010-2012)

-- Rev. Timothy Teuscher (GSLC Visiting Pastor for Good Shepherd-Charlottetown PEI, Summer 2013)
+- the Rev. Timothy Teuscher (GSLC Visiting Pastor for Good Shepherd-Charlottetown PEI, Summer 2013)

 We rejoice in the partnership we have in the Gospel with so many and the help and encouragement through the Good News of Jesus Christ our Saviour which we continue to receive by God’s grace!